aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

- - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+ - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
  - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
  - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
  - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.